 Nadine Vennat joined Groupe ADP in 2002 as an engineer in the department in charge of environmentrelated regulatory inspections.
 Since 2009 she has been Project Manager in charge of various projects, from management of airport winter pollutants to industrial projects such as S4 heating using refrigeration and heat pump systems.
 In 2013 she started working on the TDS3 project, first in charge of the electromechanical aspects and later with the entire scope of project.
 Late 2018, Nadine shifted to manage the operation and maintenance of the Roissy Eastern Baggage division of Charles de Gaulle Airport.

-Airside operations, Baggage handling, Communication Technology, Ground handling, Information technology (IT), Passenger experience & seamless travel, Regulation & Legislation, Revenues, Security, Terminal operations
+Airside operations, Baggage handling, Communication Technology, Ground handling, Information technology (IT), Passenger experience and seamless travel, Regulation and Legislation, Revenues, Security, Terminal operations